|Job Title||Assistant Residence Life Coordinator|

 2. Serve in an advisory and referral capacity to individual students and student groups in regard to University and Department of Residence policies and procedures.

-3. In conjunction with the RLC, student staff, and hall senate, implement, and evaluate a comprehensive residence education program; including coordinating efforts with offices such as Student Life, LGBT* Center, Career Services, and Academic Advising.
+3. In conjunction with the RLC, student staff, and hall senate, implement, and evaluate a comprehensive residence education program; including coordinating efforts with offices such as Student Life, Gender & Sexuality Services, Career Services, and Academic Advising.

 4. Provide direction to student staff for the enforcement and proper documentation of Residence Life policies found in the Code of Conduct.